Can't see your question? Not happy with the answers? Just contact us and we'll get back to you. Thanks!

 Listed below are a few of the valuable resources we have relied on in the past to discover interesting tools, projects or references:

-The idea for ParticipateDB grew out of many conversations with people in this field at various conferences and events over the past couple of years.
-As the interest in online tools continues to grow, the need for an online resource like this one was commonly expressed.
+The idea for ParticipateDB grew out of many conversations with people in this field at various conferences and events since 2005.
+As the interest in digital engagement continues to grow, the need for an online resource like this one was commonly expressed.

 * * *

-Can't see your question?
-Not happy with the answers?
-Just contact us and we'll get back to you.
+Need more answers?
+Just contact us, and we'll get back to you.
 Thanks!